Exploring the Exclusive Amex Centurion Card Benefits

 What is the American Express Centurion Card?

-The American Express Centurion Card, commonly referred to as the Black Card, is a highly exclusive credit card that requires an invitation from American Express to apply.
+The American Express Centurion Card, commonly known as the Black Card, is a highly exclusive credit card that requires an invitation from American Express to apply.

 What are the fees associated with the Amex Centurion Card?